Native Americans Feel Invisible In U.S. Health Care System

 Once, when she was on a health policy fellowship with a U.S. Senate committee, Moss' son had a broken arm improperly set at a non-IHS health facility in Washington, D.C.

 She asked the physician about options to correct it, but he told her it was fine, she said.
-"Even when I, as an educated person using the right words was saying what needed to happen, [he] didn't want to do anything for us even though we had a [health insurance] card."
+"Even when I, as an educated person using the right words, was saying what needed to happen, [he] didn't want to do anything for us, even though we had a [health insurance] card."

 Moss then reluctantly pulled out a business card with the Senate logo, she recalled, and was instantly transformed in the doctor's eyes from "this American Indian woman with my obviously minority son" to someone he could not afford to dismiss.